Ayush5474/F1-Head-to-Head-Analytics-Dashboard/readme.md

 - 📊 Accuracy will differ on **real F1 datasets**.
 - 🎯 The project demonstrates how **machine learning + sports analytics** can be integrated into an interactive dashboard.

----

-## 🖼️ Screenshots

-(Add screenshots of your Streamlit app here, for example:)